Straight to the point

 Beyond body size simulation

 As you’ve seen, body size simulators are extremely useful in the fashion e-commerce space.
-They help shoppers purchase the right size, while helping stores reduce their return rates and optimize conversions.
-But successful implementation requires a solid understanding of pattern making and garment design.
+They help shoppers purchase the right size while helping stores reduce their return rates and optimize conversions.
+However, successful implementation requires a solid understanding of pattern making and garment design.